 I am currently a Radboud Excellence Initiative fellow, working in the Department of Astrophysics.
 My interests are in the transient phenomena that occur in the later stages of stellar evolution, including gamma-ray bursts and fast radio bursts, and the evolution of the massive stars and binary systems which preceed these events.

 My work straddles the boundary between theory and observation.
 On the theory side, I have experience with stellar evolution models and population synthesis techniques, making particular use of the BPASS code (Binary Population and Spectral Synthesis).
-Observationally, I use data from across the electromagnetic spectrum to characterise the 'host galaxies' where these transients occur.
+Observationally, I use data from across the electromagnetic spectrum to characterise the 'host galaxies' where the transients occur.
 By studying these galaxies, we learn about the stellar populations and conditions which are capable of producing the transients.
-These constraints are fed into the population synthesis codes and we see if our models can reproduce all of the observables that associated with a specific class of transient.
+These constraints are fed into the population synthesis codes and we see if our models can reproduce all of the observables that are associated with a specific class of transient.
 These include the event rates, host galaxy population age, metallicity, and offsets from the host.
 Once observation and theory converge on the same distributions of these parameters, the origin has likely been correctly identified.

 An artistic interpretation of my PhD... well, this paper at least: